jam-madrigal/readme-generator/README.md

 # License
-Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)
+This proejct is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+Read more at https://creativecommons.org/licenses/by-nc-nd/4.0/

 # Tests